DavidHaslam/Malagasy-Bible-1865/README.md

 *The original URL is now occupied by a domain squatter, so the above link is to an archived copy on the **Wayback Machine**.*

+One of the downloads on the **Concordance** page is particularly useful by being in Zefania like XML format, which can be downloaded from the following [link](https://web.archive.org/web/20181122034615/http://madabibliq.org/Concordance-malagasy/Linux_Bibliquest_Concordance_Malgache-2.1.0.tar.bz2) as a file in .tar.bz2 Linux compressed format.
+This contains an XML file called **malgache_malgache.xml** and was designed for use with [Bibliquest](https://www.bibliquest.net/) Bible software.

 The sister website **Madagascar pour Christ** now redirects to [Henoy Ny Baiboly](https://nybaiboly.net/).

 This page has the [Malagasy Bible](https://nybaiboly.net/Bible.htm) available in both **.htm** and **.doc** format, just as the earlier website did.